 This is an easy one: new and recently updated Q&As — five of them posted most Fridays — are on the Go Ask Alice! home page.
 There, you can also find a "Recently posted Q&As" link that sends you to a page displaying the Q&As published during the past month.
 Once they leave that page, they go into the archive, listed at the top of their own particular subcategory (the Q&As are listed in reverse chronological order in each section, with the most recently posted at the top), where you can read them whenever you like.
 The archive is big, so you can also search of all 3,000-plus responses by typing in the search box.
 You can also peruse by clicking on the "Browse Our Q&A Archive" tab located on the left end of the toolbar.

 Increasing your chances of getting an answer:

 The only way to do this — and given the volume of questions Go Ask Alice! receives, it's far from guaranteed to work — is to check the archive first to make sure your question hasn't been addressed before.
 This may take you a little bit of searching and reading time, but it may pay off in the way of an answer, other resources, perspective, and more.

 Again, if you need answers to your questions, consider asking a variety of people and places: health care providers, parents, libraries and librarians, hotlines, brochures, and other web sites, to name a few.
 Specifics about many of these possibilities can be found in other Q&As here on Go Ask Alice!.
-If you are a student at Columbia, you may also find more information through the Medical Services website.
-And if you have a medical concern, go right ahead and make an appointment by calling x4-2284 or online through Open Communicator.
-The Related Q&As listed below suggest other ways to obtain information that you can trust.
+If you are a student at Columbia and have a medical concern, go right ahead and make an appointment by contacting Medical Services on the Morningside campus or the Student Health Service on the Medical Center campus.
+The related Q&As listed below suggest other ways to obtain information that you can trust.